iddbh/Continual-Learning/README.md

 # Continual-Learning
 ## 2024
+Muppidi, A., Zhang, Z. and Yang, H., 2024.
+Pick up the PACE: A Parameter-Free Optimizer for Lifelong Reinforcement Learning. arXiv preprint arXiv:2405.16642.
 ## 2023
 Abbas, Z., Zhao, R., Modayil, J., White, A. and Machado, M.C., 2023, November.
 Loss of plasticity in continual deep reinforcement learning.
 In Conference on Lifelong Learning Agents (pp. 620-636).
 PMLR.
 ## 2022